lykkelig/UofM-Cybersecurity-Boot-Camp/README.md

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-The slowlog allows the capture of query and fetch phases ino a deciated log.
+The slowlog allows the capture of query and fetch phases into a dedicated log.
 Server log files capture raw and unfiltered traffic on the hosted website.
-Every time any browser or user-agent such as a Google, makes a resource request for a pages or images or javascript file or any other content from your web server, the server inserts a line into the log file.
+Every time any browser or user-agent (example: Google), makes a resource request for a pages or images or javascript file or any other content from your web server, the server inserts a line into the log file.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: